Jyoshikavoggu/PRODIGY_ML_04/README.md

 CONCLUSION

 The developed hand gesture recognition model serves as a foundation for intuitive human-computer interaction and gesture-based control systems.
 The use of deep learning, specifically CNNs, allows the model to learn intricate patterns in hand gestures, providing a robust and accurate solution for real-world applications.

+ACKNOLEDGEMENT

+The project is for educational purposes and was created as part of @Prodigy_Infotech Internship

+Feel free to explore, modify, or expand upon this project!

+If you have any queries, suggestions, or feedback, please feel free to email me at Jyoshikavoggu@gmail.com